ipedro/swiftui-showcase/README.md

 ### ShowcaseList

-The `ShowcaseList` view allows you to list sections of showcase elements.
+The `ShowcaseList` view allows you to list chapters of showcase topics.
 Here's an example:

 ```swift
 import SwiftUI